sam-621/nextjs-13-starter/src/core/wrappers/README.md

 # Wrappers

-folder to storage your wrappers or also known as HOC
+Folder to store your wrappers or also known as HOC

 ## File example